KiDS-WL/onepower/README.rst

 Example usage
 -------------

-As onepower has defaults for all of its parameters, a reasonable resulting power spectra can be calculated by passing no parameters:
+As OnePower has defaults for all of its parameters, a reasonable resulting power spectra can be calculated by passing no parameters:

 .. code-block:: python